linkspreed/Snoogie/Special_Works.md

+### 04.05.2023 (announcement Snoogie)
+- 🎉 Introducing our latest update to Snoogie V33.0.0! 🚀 We've just released a smaller patch that fixes some minor bugs and improves overall performance. 🐛🛠️ Keep snoogling with ease and enjoy a seamless experience! #SnoogieUpdate #BugFixes #PerformanceBoost 🙌👍

 ### 03.05.2023 (announcement Snoogie)
 - 🚀📈 The development of Snoogie is now complete for version 33.0.0! 🎉🎊 All new features are live and available to users, with plugins up-to-date.
 Check out our full documentation and development history on Github. #Snoogie #development #GitHub #newfeatures